6 Earache and Ear Infection Home Remedies Every Parent Should Know

-While there is no proof that onions cure ear infections, they do have antibacterial power.
-In a 2018 study, researchers at the University of London found that compounds in a type of shallot can kill resistant TB bacteria.
+While there is no proof that onions cure ear infections, they may have antibacterial power.
+In a 2018 study in Scientific Reports, researchers at the University of London found that compounds extracted from a type of shallot can inhibit the growth of resistant TB bacteria and other germs under laboratory conditions.
 Maybe that’s why a popular folk remedy is to use onion as a compress for an earache.
 Cut a fresh onion and cover it in a clean cloth, holding it over the ear for five to 10 minutes.

 Give OTC pain medication

 Although most ear infections will get better with time, they can be painful while they last.
 You can soothe an earache at home by giving your child a pain reliever like Tylenol or ibuprofen (Advil and Motrin) which are anti-inflammatory medicines, recommends Dr. Elliott.
 “Anti-inflammatory medication reduces swelling and inflammation which occurs during an infection.”
-Here’s what pediatricians wish you knew.
+However, never give your child aspirin because of the risk of a dangerous condition called Reye’s syndrome.
+(Here are other things that pediatricians wish you knew.)

 Use oil drops

 Putting a few drops of body-temperature oil into the ear is an old home remedy for ear infection.
 “Very small studies have looked at this and showed a slight improvement in ear pain,” says Dr. Elliott.
 “I wouldn’t recommend creating your own remedy due to risk of contamination and introduction of foreign particles, which can lead to infection, but if you want to go the holistic route, find a reputable manufacturer of ear oil.”
 These are the 9 things your ringing ears are trying to tell you.

 - Tania Elliott, MD, a clinical instructor in medicine at NYU Langone

 - University of Michigan’s C.S.
 Mott Children’s Hospital in Ann Arbor, MI